 Is the High Cost of New Hep C Drugs Worth the Money?

-Those who had previously resigned to a lifetime of battling the chronic Hepatitis C virus finally have hope.
-The newer, direct-acting antiviral medications have broken through the 50th percentile barrier of Hepatitis C treatment success.
-While the new drugs currently boast over a 95 percent chance of viral eradication, their extremely high price tags make them grossly restrictive.
+Those who had previously resigned to a lifetime of battling the chronic Hepatitis C virus have hope.
+While the new drugs currently boast over a 95 percent chance of viral eradication, their extremely high price tags can make them grossly restrictive.
 Despite their astronomical cost, an analytic model has determined that the Hepatitis C all-oral drug regimens are an economically sound investment.

 Hepatitis C Medication Evolution

 Previous to 1989, Hepatitis C had yet to be identified and was merely known as Non-A Non-B Hepatitis.
 Below is a general timeline for the more prominent medications used to fight the Hepatitis C virus and their effectiveness: